-If administration or configuration changes (including the dmctl command line applyarchiveto command) occur outside of the Application Server Control, changes won't be reflected until the Application Server Control cache is cleared.
+If administration or configuration changes (including the dmctl command line applyarchiveto command) occur outside of the Application Server Control, then changes will not be reflected until the Application Server Control cache is cleared.
 To clear the cache, click the Refresh Data icon, which is located to the right of the time stamp, or close and reopen the browser to start a new session.